IFA Wartburg: Im Dienste des Sozialismus

-The only IFA Wartburg album released to date, Im Dienste des Sozialismus (lit.
-'In the Service of Socialism'), was released on the first of March 1998 on vinyl and CD.
+The only IFA Wartburg album released to date, Im Dienste des Sozialismus ("In the Service of Socialism"), was released on the first of March 1998 on vinyl and CD.
 The two front-men of the band are credited with writing the album and appear on the front CD sleeve.
-The album is 56 minutes and 57 seconds long and was produced by the label Plattenmeister.
+The album is 56 minutes and 57 seconds long, has 14 songs, and was produced by the label Plattenmeister.
+The album also came with a 16-page booklet that included pictures and the lyrics to all of the songs.

 IFA Wartburg toured Im Dienste des Sozialismus in Germany and Switzerland from 1998 to 1999, attracting the attention of the German media.

+Der Berliner

+In addition to Im Dienste des Sozialismus, a CD titled Der Berliner was also released.
+It included the four following Berlin themed songs from the album: